99beets/romanian-public-compensation-etl/README.md

 - Added defensive normalization for column names and empty placeholders.
 - Introduced `run_pipeline.py` to execute all ETL steps sequentially.
 - Added `reload_indemnizatii.py` for automated reloading into PostgreSQL.
+- Cleaned formatting in compensation fields to remove spacing artifacts from PDF extraction
+- Kept commas in the display columns ('suma', 'indemnizatie_variabila') for readability.
+- Converted numeric fields ('suma_num', 'indemnizatie_variabila_num') to integers.

 ## Why this matters
 Using `dtype=str` ensures that Pandas does not automatically infer numeric types, which previously converted missing integers (e.g., `1 → 1.0`).